 In our family, we have a tradition of having a meal at McMenamins Edgefield in nearby Troutdale after any trip to the gorge.
 This property was once the site of a poor house, but today includes a hotel, pub, restaurant, winery, and shops.

 Our trip to the gorge lasted about four hours, so a half-day is ample time to experience this area.
 But you can also make a day of it by adding in a hike or two.
-No matter how much or how little time you have, any trip to this part of Oregon should definitely include a visit to Columbia River Gorge National Recreation Area.
+No matter how much or how little time you have, any trip to this part of Oregon should definitely include a visit to the Columbia River Gorge National Recreation Area.